EastEriq/LAST_CelestronFocusMotor/README.md

 - The focuser remembers its last position and its calibration limits at poweroff.
 - Calibration is performed by searching for the lower point of high resistance (high drain current, probably) first.
 Then this is set as zero of the index, and the motor searches the upper high resistance point.
-Once these two points are found, the operating range is set as some hundred steps narrower than the points found (I have not understood whether by a fixed number or by two current thresholds), and the motor is brought somewhere mid range.
+Once these two points are found, the operating range is set as the value of the upper index.
+The range limits are then defined, by Celestron choice, to be _operating_range_*[1,19]/18.
+The motor is then moved somewhere mid range.
 - the motor runs at ~400steps/second.
 1000 steps are a full turn.
 Increasing counts mean CCW rotation.
 - The step counter wraps around at 60000 (not 2^16).
-This is seen When attempting calibration of a mechanically disconnected from focus screw.
+This is seen when attempting calibration of a mechanically disconnected from focus screw.
 - On the RASA telecope, 1 turn equals 1mm.
-CCW rotation pushes inside the mirror, i.e toward the corrector plate, i.e. it focuses the telecsope farther.
-The total range is seen to be ~35000 steps.
+CCW rotation pushes inside the mirror, i.e toward the corrector plate, i.e. it focuses the telescope farther.
+The total range is seen to be ~35000 steps, i.e. the tick limits may result in ~[1500,36500].
-- the focuser is not made for working when stuck.
+- The focuser is not made for working when stuck.
 Among the rest the overcurrent probably causes a voltage drop also on the communication circuits, which cause USB-serial drops and disconnects.
-- forcing the motor to turn when powered, using a wrench, causes permanent damage to the gearbox.
+- Forcing the motor to turn when powered, using a wrench, causes permanent damage to the gearbox.